21ala3/programming-task/README.md

 * [Additional note](#additional-note)

 #General info#
-*This code was made for purposes of rectruitment for Motorola Solutions.
+*This code was made for purposes of recruitment for Motorola Solutions.
 *The code returns the length of 2 fence segments based on parameter input by the user.
 The code calculates the largest possible area of a rectangle from returned values.

 #Technologies